On some free algebras of orthogonal modular forms II: Introduction

 \end{definition} By \cite{BB66}, the graded algebra

 of modular forms for $\Gamma$ with trivial character is finitely generated over $\CC$.
-Moreover, if $M_*(\Gamma)$ is freely generated, then the Satake-Baily-Borel compactification of the modular variety $\cD(M)/\Gamma$, i.e. $\Proj(M_*(\Gamma))$ is a weighted projective space.
+Moreover, if $M_*(\Gamma)$ is freely generated, then the Satake-Baily-Borel compactification of the modular variety $\cD(M)/\Gamma$ is a weighted projective space determined by $\Proj(M_*(\Gamma))$.
 It is also known that if $M_*(\Gamma)$ is free then $\Gamma$ is generated by reflections (see \cite{VP89}).
 The first example of such free algebras was determined by Igusa \cite{Igu62}, which is related to the orthogonal group of signature $(2,3)$.
-By means of the theory of Weyl invariant Jacobi forms \cite{Wir92}, we proved the freeness of 25 graded algebras of orthogonal modular forms in a universal method joint with B. Williams \cite{WW20}.
-In \cite{Wan20} we established a necessary and sufficient condition for $M_*(\Gamma)$ to be free, which is based on the existence of a particular modular form which vanishes exactly on the mirrors of reflections in $\Gamma$ and equals the Jacobian determinant of the $n+1$ generators.
-In this paper we apply the sufficient condition to some special lattices and construct 16 new free algebras of orthogonal modular forms.
+By means of the theory of Weyl invariant Jacobi forms \cite{Wir92}, we proved the freeness of 25 graded algebras of orthogonal modular forms related to root lattices in a universal method joint with B. Williams \cite{WW20}.
+In \cite{Wan20} we established a necessary and sufficient condition for $M_*(\Gamma)$ to be free, which is based on the existence of a remarkable modular form which vanishes exactly on the mirrors of reflections in $\Gamma$ and equals the Jacobian determinant of the $n+1$ generators.
+As a continuation of our previous work \cite{WW20}, in this paper we apply the sufficient condition to some rescaled root lattices and construct 16 new free algebras of orthogonal modular forms.

 \begin{theorem} Let $M=2U\oplus L(-1)$, where $U$ is a hyperbolic plane and $L=A_1(2)$, $A_1(3)$, $A_1(4)$, $2A_1(2)$, $A_2(2)$, $A_2(3)$, $A_3(2)$, or $D_4(2)$.
 For each $M$, there is at least one finite index subgroup $\Gamma$ of $\Orth^+(M)$ generated by reflections such that $M_*(\Gamma)$ is freely generated over $\CC$.
 The generators can be constructed as additive lifts of certain holomorphic Jacobi forms. \end{theorem}